winnitron/winnitron_network/docs/high_scores.md

 # High Scores

+## Testing sandbox

+These endpoints accept a `test` parameter.
+Creating a high score with `test=1` will create an in-sandbox score.
+When fetching scores with `test=1`, only scores *created* in the testing sandbox will be returned.

+By default (i.e., if there is no `test` param included at all), requests are treated as being live, non-sandbox operations.

 ## Create a new High Score

-*This action requires a signed request.*
+*This action requires a signed request.* See 'Authentication' docs.

 ```
 POST http://network.winnitron.com/api/v1/high_scores